sergiman94/CustomCloset/README.md

 ## Acknowledgments

-* Now in the scene there're 4 mirrors, 2 of them are according the X and Z axes respectevely, and the other 2 are behind themm, new modification for the pointLight and ambienLight about distance, color and intensity. the Pirateship object is between the mirrors in order to test their reflection, OrbitControls still normal.
+* In the scene there're 4 mirrors, 2 of them are according the X and Z axes respectevely, and the other 2 are behind them, new modification for the pointLight and ambienLight about distance, color and intensity. the .obj object is between the mirrors in order to test their reflection, OrbitControls still normal.

-* There are buttons to load a 3D model into the scene
-* new spotLight into the scene
+* New GUI changing the twxtures of the model
+* Working on the menu for male and female model
+* Code refactored (working now on that)